Skip to main content

 Lab tests on biopsy samples

 All biopsy samples and fluids are looked at in the lab by a pathologist (a doctor specially trained to recognize cancer cells).
-The size and shape of the cells and how they are arranged may show not only if the person has a lymphoma, but also what type of lymphoma it is.
+The size and shape of the cells and how they are arranged can often show if a person has a lymphoma, and sometimes what type of lymphoma it is.
 But usually other types of lab tests are needed as well.

-Flow cytometry and immunohistochemistry: For both flow cytometry and immunohistochemistry, the biopsy samples are treated with antibodies that stick to certain proteins on cells.
+Flow cytometry and immunohistochemistry (IHC): For both flow cytometry and IHC, the biopsy samples are coated with antibodies (lab-made immune proteins) that will only stick to certain proteins on cells.
 The cells are then looked at in the lab (immunohistochemistry) or with a special machine (for flow cytometry), to see if the antibodies attached to them.

 These tests can help determine whether a lymph node is swollen because of lymphoma, some other cancer, or a non-cancerous disease.
-The tests can also be used for immunophenotyping – determining which type of lymphoma a person has, based on certain proteins in or on the cells.
-Different types of lymphocytes have different proteins on their surface, which correspond to the type of lymphocyte and how mature it is.
+The tests can also be used for immunophenotyping – determining which type of lymphoma a person has, based on if the lymphoma cells have certain proteins.

 Chromosome tests: Normal human cells have 23 pairs of chromosomes (strands of DNA), each of which is a certain size and looks a certain way in the lab.
 But in some types of lymphoma, the cells have changes in their chromosomes, such as having too many, too few, or abnormal chromosomes.
 These changes can often help identify the type of lymphoma.

-• Cytogenetics: In this lab test, the cells are checked for any abnormalities in the chromosomes.
+• Cytogenetic testing (karyotyping): In this lab test, the cells are checked for any abnormalities in the chromosomes.
+The cells need to be grown in the lab first, so the results can take a week or more.

 • Fluorescent in situ hybridization (FISH): This test looks more closely at lymphoma cell DNA using special fluorescent dyes that only attach to specific genes or parts of chromosomes.
 FISH can find most chromosome changes that can be seen in standard cytogenetic tests, as well as some gene changes too small to be seen with cytogenetic testing.
 FISH is very accurate and can usually provide results within a couple of days.

-• Polymerase chain reaction (PCR): PCR is a very sensitive DNA test that can find gene changes and certain chromosome changes too small to be seen with a microscope, even if very few lymphoma cells are present in a sample.
+• Polymerase chain reaction (PCR): PCR is a very sensitive DNA test that can find gene changes and certain chromosome changes too small to be seen with a microscope, even if there are very few lymphoma cells in a sample.

 Imaging tests